 If you really want to get in touch with Vietnamese culture, and blend in with the locals, just visit some of their oldest markets.
-This is where you can observe Vietnamese people in every aspect of their lives, from the way they talk and the way they eat to how a typical day in Vietnam looks like.
-Among the most famous markets, Tan Dinh market is simply intriguing and something not to miss out once you are traveling through Saigon.
+This is where you can observe Vietnamese people in every aspect of their lives, from the way they talk and the way they eat, to how a typical day in Vietnam unfolds.
+Among the most famous markets, Tan Dinh market is simply intriguing and something not to miss out on if you are traveling through Saigon.
 This is an all-you-need-to-know-guide!

 - Name: Tan Dinh Market

 - Address: 300 Hai Ba Trung Street or 01 Nguyen Huu Cau Street, District 1, HCMC

 - Opening time: 5 AM to 5 PM daily

 - Most common commodities: fabrics, clothing, groceries, accessories, jewelry, footwear, fruit, kitchenware…

 - Visitors: Locals from residential area of District 1 and the surrounding area

 - Origin of the goods at the market: Vietnam, China